timoIpeters/spring-boot-custom-property-analyzer/README.md

 ## Output

 By default, running the `analyzeCustomProperties` task will create a `.json` file with all properties that have been found in the analysis.
-It will be stored in `build/reports/custom-properties-analysis.json` in the following format:
+It will be stored in `build/reports/custom-properties-analysis.json`.
+The plugin automatically aggregates properties from all subprojects in multi-module setups.

 ```json
 {